www.nomadictheatre.org

 Circus Skills:

 The Nomadic Theatre Co teaches circus skills classes: juggling, stilt walking, balancing, acrobatics, unicycle, poi, and clown.
 The classes encourage individual focus and learning, as well as group collaboration and creativity.
-Nomadic Theatre Co members have taught circus skills in many Portland schools, at New Avenues for Youth, throughout the Pacific Northwest, and with Clowns Without Borders in Haiti, South Africa, and Swaziland.

 Mask: